MakaEdgar/vscode_cpp_configs/README.md

 ## Usage under Windows via WSL
 Copy the `.vscode` folder to the code folder and run ` code .` Win GUI starts, and you can run normal debugging with `F5`, build project with ` Ctrl + Shift + B`, and the compiler messages match those of github tests.
-Despite the Window interface, the commands are executed in WSL ubuntu.
+Despite the Windows interface, the commands are executed in WSL ubuntu.
 <br/><br/>

 ## Usage under Linux